niclee1803/SportsBuddies/README.md

 git clone https://github.com/niclee1803/SportsBuddies.git
 ```

-1. Run the backend development server
+1. Run the backend development server.
+Do not close the terminal.
-2. Run the frontend development server using npm start (not npx expo start)
+2. On another terminal, run the frontend development server using npm start (not npx expo start)

 ## How to run the backend server
 1. Navigate to backend directory